d-002/fast-voronoi/README.md

 As such, given a set of sites on a plane, each one has a corresponding Voronoi cell around it, defined by all points in that plane that are closer to it than any other site.

-Below is an example of a Voronoi diagram:
+Below is an example of a Voronoi diagram, with the sites as black dots and their cells as colored regions:

 ![Non-weighted Voronoi diagram](https://github.com/d-002/fast-voronoi/blob/doc/images/non-weighted.png)

 There are many ways to define the distance from a point $P=(x,y)$ to a site $S=(x_0,y_0)$, such as the Euclidian distance $(x-x_0)^2+(y-y_0)^2$.
 In the case of this distance equation, it is possible for distances to be multiplied by an arbitrary factor.
 This is called weighted Euclidian distance.

-Applying this distance calculation to Voronoi diagrams has many side effects, such as making the boundary between cells curvy, sometimes even splitting them in multiple sections:
+Applying this distance calculation to Voronoi diagrams has many side effects, such as making the boundary between cells curvy, sometimes even splitting them in multiple sections.
+Below is the same Voronoi diagram, except with varying weights for the distance calculations with the sites.

 ![Weighted Voronoi diagram](https://github.com/d-002/fast-voronoi/blob/doc/images/weighted.png)